 Some plans of the proposed scheme are available to download below.

-Whilst a first phase of development is soon to commence, the wider scheme requires further funding if the plans are to become a reality.
+Whilst a first phase of development is currently underway, the wider scheme requires further funding if the plans are to become a reality.
 Although the council has committed investment to the scheme from the Growth Area Fund received from government, continued economic issues mean that there is still a shortfall in funding.
 To allow any further phases of development to proceed this gap must be resolved and the partners are exploring all avenues to bridge this gap.

 The full planning application, including all plans and documents, is available to view using our online database.